ldilley/UOX3/README.md

 <details>
 <summary>Command Line/Terminal build (ALL Operating systems)</summary>

-1) Open a terminal windows
+1) Open a terminal window
+	- **Windows** users note:
-	- **Windows**  From the windows Start menu, open a Developers Command Prompt
+		- From the windows Start menu, open a Developers Command Prompt
 2) Navigate to your *UOX3* directory where you cloned using git
-2) Create a build location -- `mkdir build`
+2) Create a build location
+	- Enter: `mkdir build`
-3) Move to that locations -- `cd build`
+3) Move to that locations
+	- Enter: `cd build`
 4) Create the make files
 	- **WINDOWS**
 		- Enter:  `cmake ..\source -DCMAKE_BUILD_TYPE=Release -G"NMake Makefiles"`